-PennEnvironment’s Climate Defender Organizers are responsible for recruiting, developing and mobilizing powerful teams of climate volunteers in critical communities across the state.
+PennEnvironment’s Climate Defender Organizers are responsible for recruiting, developing and mobilizing powerful teams of concerned citizens to become climate volunteers in critical communities across the state.

-By the end of the campaign, you will will have built volunteer teams in key areas that can continue the fight for Pennsylvania’s environment for years to come
+By the end of the campaign, you will have built volunteer teams in key areas that can continue the fight for Pennsylvania’s environment for years to come.

 We’re seeking applicants who are ready to commit their time, talent and passion to advocating, organizing and recruiting new leaders to protect the environment.
 We look for smarts, organizing experience and an eagerness to learn.
 We value leadership experience of all kinds, especially organizing, grassroots outreach and building campus groups.
-College graduates, graduating seniors, and rising seniors are invited to apply.
+Candidates should have 1-3 years of organizing experience.

 Pay & Benefits